javivi001/horus/README.md

 # Horus
 [![License](http://img.shields.io/:license-gpl-blue.svg?style=flat)](http://opensource.org/licenses/GPL-2.0) [![Build Status](https://travis-ci.org/bq/horus.svg)](https://travis-ci.org/bq/horus) [![Google Group](https://img.shields.io/badge/-Google%20Group-lightgrey.svg)](https://groups.google.com/forum/?hl=en#!forum/ciclop-3d-scanner)

+## News of these fork:

+01 - Ago - 2015 .- Never more change the possition of the patther on calibration!
+Just put in front of the camera, adjust camera and the calibration engine will do the rest.

+## What's Horus?

 Horus is a general solution for 3D scanning.
 It provides graphic user interfaces for connection, configuration, control, calibration and scanning.
 It is ready to use with Open Source [Ciclop 3D Scanner](https://github.com/bq/ciclop).